dunfrey/SpaceYNet-v.1/README.md

-# spaceynet
+# SpaceYNet
-SpaceYNet: A Approach to Pose and Depth-Scene Regression Simultaneously
+A Approach to Pose and Depth-Scene Regression Simultaneously